Reena Sheoran, Sukhbir Lal Khokra, Viney Chawla and Harish Dureja* Pages 17 - 27 ( 11 )

 Liposomes, phospholipids, formulation, characterization, encapsulation, biocompatible.

-Institute of Pharmaceutical Sciences, Kurukshetra University, Kurukshetra 136119, Institute of Pharmaceutical Sciences, Kurukshetra University, Kurukshetra 136119, University Institute of Pharmaceutical Sciences and Research, Baba Farid University of Health Sciences, Faridkot 151203, Department of Pharmaceutical Sciences, Maharshi Dayanand University, Rohtak 124001
+Institute of Pharmaceutical Sciences, Kurukshetra University, Kurukshetra 136119, Institute of Pharmaceutical Sciences, Kurukshetra University, Kurukshetra 136119, Department of Pharmaceutics, University Institute of Pharmaceutical Sciences and Research, Baba Farid University of Health Sciences, Faridkot 151203, Department of Pharmaceutical Sciences, Maharshi Dayanand University, Rohtak 124001